lucasbfernandes/job-worker/README.md

 <strong>PS:</strong>

 The Server uses the `LOGS_DIR` environment variable to create the folder that will contain process logs files.
-This is the absolute path of the directory, and if it already exists, it won't be created again.
+This is the absolute path of the directory, and it won't be created again if it already exists.
 It is important to note that the server must have enough permissions to create the dir in that location.

 Example: